 “No!” he’d said, horrified, and amid the general laughter, people had begun proposing nommes-de-virtu, both for themselves and various family members, with ensuing outbursts of laughter or—once or twice—heated discussions regarding the appropriateness of a suggestion.

-Click here to visit my official BEES webpage which has up-to-date information about this book and access to the sixty-plus excerpts (aka “Daily Lines”) that I have released so far.
+Click here to return to my official BEES webpage which has more information about this book, and access to the more than fifty excerpts (aka “Daily Lines”) that I have released.

 This excerpt is from GO TELL THE BEES THAT I AM GONE, Copyright © 2019 by Diana Gabaldon, the ninth book in my Outlander series of novels.
 All rights reserved.

-If you wish to share this excerpt, “Piety,” with others, please copy and paste this link (URL) below:
+If you wish to share this excerpt with others, please copy and paste this link (URL) below:

 Please do not copy the text from this excerpt (whole or in part) and paste it to share on personal or fan webpages, blogs, social media, in printed or digital documents, or anywhere else, publicly or privately.
 And please do not translate this excerpt into another language and publicly post, publish, or share it.
 Thanks!